kimiklein/kimiklein.github.io/_pages/about.md

   - /about.html
 ---

-I work as a postdoctoral researcher in algorithm theory and discrete optimization at Kiel University.
-Currently I work on my own [DFG project](https://gepris.dfg.de/gepris/person/442077393?context=person&task=showDetail&id=442077393&) on the topic "Approximation Methods in Integer Programming".
+I am a professor for theoretical computer science at the University of Lübeck.
+Previously, I worked on my own [DFG project](https://gepris.dfg.de/gepris/person/442077393?context=person&task=showDetail&id=442077393&) on the topic "Approximation Methods in Integer Programming" at Kiel University.
 Before, I was a visiting professor at the University of Bremen and a PostDoc at EPFL in the group of Friedrich Eisenbrand.
 I received my PhD at Kiel University where I was adviced by Klaus Jansen.

 Main Interests